FabriceColin/mppl/README.md

 $ mpgen -m INTERNAL -d 2 -o /fmedia/volumio_data/dyn/data/playlists -f /fmedia/volumio_data/dyn/data/INTERNAL /fmedia/volumio_data/dyn/data/INTERNAL/
 ```

+Covers identification may be enabled with the -c/--covers option.
+This would generate a "Covers" playlist.

 # Playlists generation from a on-disk music collection and a Bandcamp collection

-Browse the Volumio music collection mounted at "/fmedia/volumio_data/dyn/data/INTERNAL" and generate the same playlists mpconv does, and in addition playlists for each year music was purchased on [Bandcamp](https://bandcamp.com/).
+Browse the Volumio music collection mounted at "/fmedia/volumio_data/dyn/data/INTERNAL" and generate the same playlists mpgen does, and in addition playlists for each year music was purchased on [Bandcamp](https://bandcamp.com/).

 These additional playlists are sorted by purchase date then by artist, album name and track number.